Introduction

 Discussion

 The role of stereotyping cannot be ignored in this regard.
 It causes both males and females to be different at a cognitive level as well.
 It means that the situations and the tasks they approach also differ in the way they are perceived and executed.
 Further, research studies also suggest that the behavioural patterns are the outcome of the human brain, they may also be because of the hormonal secretion as Moir (2001) found that the recognition in the female babies who were four years old were more as compared to the male babies.
-Moreover, it is also found that the brain of the males tends to be 10% larger as compared to the females however when the body to weight ratio is applied the female brain turns out greater.
-Such explanations are also used to justify the differences in the behaviour of girls and boys in the educational context as well.
+Moreover, it was also found that the brains of males tend to be 10% larger than females; however, when the body-to-weight ratio is applied, the female brain turns out to be greater.
+Such explanations are also used to justify the differences in the behavior of girls in the educational context as well.

-The boys strongly prefer to watch videos of the cars that to watch a film that is showing about the human face etc at the age of one.
-This is an example of the predictable mechanical system.
+The boys strongly prefer to watch videos of cars than to watch a film that shows the human face, etc., at the age of one.
+This is an example of a predictable mechanical system.
 The preferences demonstrated by the girls are opposite to these.
-The eye contact demonstrated by the girls is more as compared to the boys at the age of 1.
-Research studies suggest that even at this stage of age, these differences may be present due to the factor of socialization.
-However, the evidence that exists for the differential socialization which contributes to sex differences does not tend to be sufficient information.
-Research studies done by Connellan and Colleagues show that among the babies who are one year old the boys look longer at the mechanical mobile -that contains a system of predictable law of motion as compared to a face of a person that is nearly impossible to systemize- as compared to the girls.
+The eye contact demonstrated by the girls is greater than that of the boys at the age of 1.
+Research studies suggest that even at this stage of age, these differences may be present due to socialization.
+However, the evidence that exists for the differential socialization that contributes to sex differences does not tend to be sufficient information.
+Research studies done by Connellan and Colleagues show that among babies who are one year old, the boys look longer at the mechanical mobile -that contains a system of predictable law of motion as compared to the face of a person that is nearly impossible to systemize- as compared to the girls.
 The girls of the one-year-old show an opposite profile.
-Thus, after seeing this scenario, the conclusion raises the possibility that the culture and socialization may partly determine the development of a brain and it depends that whether it is with stronger interests of systems or a female brain that has a strong interest over empathy.
+Thus, after seeing this scenario, the conclusion raises the possibility that culture and socialization may partly determine the development of a brain, and it depends on whether it is with a stronger interest in systems or a female brain that has a strong interest in empathy.
 On the other hand, biology may also partly determine this.

 Conclusion: